-Now, let's take a look at three tips to help you expedite the homebuying journey.
+Let's now take a look at three tips to help you craft an effective homebuying budget.

 2. Get Pre-Approved for a Mortgage

 Meet with a variety of banks and credit unions and explore your mortgage options – you will be happy you did.
 If you assess your mortgage options closely, you can find one that complements your finances.
 And once you get pre-approved for a mortgage, you will know how much you can spend on a house.

 Generally, it is beneficial to meet with as many banks and credit unions as you can.
 If you consult with myriad lenders, you can receive extensive insights into many mortgage options.
 Best of all, you will be better equipped than ever before to find the lowest-possible interest rate on a mortgage.

 The down payment required for a home purchase varies, but it commonly ranges between 5 percent and 20 percent of a house's total price.
 If you account for a down payment as you craft a homebuying budget, you can use this total to plan ahead for the property buying journey.

 Lastly, you may want to collaborate with a real estate agent as you prepare to launch a home search.
 In addition to helping you find your dream residence, a real estate agent can put you in touch with potential lenders and offer plenty of guidance throughout the property buying journey.